French organizations and institutes

 Chaya and Michael Adam have been doing French/Hebrew translations for decades – 08-6276593.
 French author, poet and Holocaust survivor, Michael Adam (b.1939-) first published his French book Les Enfants de Pitchipoi (The Children of Pitchipoi) in Paris, describing childhood in a WWII concentration camp (at age 4, he was imprisoned in the Drancy Concentration Camp in France).
 This book was later published in Hebrew (1988) in Israel.
 As an Israeli representative to the International French Writers’ Guild, he was awarded the 2010 gold medal for foreign writers in French by l’Ordre de la Francophone.

-Ya’el and Yehudah Gabay run a Parisian-style cafe & patisserie “Rosaline,” where they make excellent brewed coffee and delicious, freshly-baked cakes (dulce-de-leche, cheesecake, etc.), located at 69 ha-Histadrut St. in the Old City, in the passage across from the red Post Office.
-Special cakes may be ordered for special events – 08-6434245.
+In 1986, Ya’el (b.1965-) and Yehudah (1964-) Gabay opened a Parisian-style cafe & patisserie called “Rosaline,” where they make excellent brewed coffees, delicious Sabrinas, freshly-baked cakes (dulce-de-leche [my personal favorite], cheesecake [also excellent], etc.), located at 69 ha-Histadrut St. in the Old City, in the passage across from the red Post Office.
+Personalized cakes may be ordered for special events – 08-6434245.

 There are two Petanque (French bowls) clubs in the city: the Be’er-Sheva “Shavit” Petanque – Ami Sasportas, 052-4709932 and “Bet ha-Lohem” (lit., fighters’ home) – Danny Segev, 052-6932915.